Go Ad-Free

 How To Stop Venlafaxine: Very, VERY Slowly!

-Are you surprised to learn that many antidepressant drugs are hard to stop?
+Do doctors warn that antidepressants may be hard to stop?
 The discontinuation syndrome can be awful.
 Learn how to stop venlafaxine slowly!

 It has taken the medical profession a very long time to acknowledge that many of the most popular drugs in the pharmacy can cause a kind of dependence.
 By that we mean such drugs can precipitate serious withdrawal symptoms when stopped suddenly.
 The FDA and the drug companies have come up with a sanitized term for this reaction.
 They call it “discontinuation syndrome.”
 What they do not tell people is how to stop venlafaxine.
 If this antidepressant needs to be halted, it must be done very slowly!